ssokolow/fanfic2ebook/README.rst

 Runtime Dependencies: (Not included in .exe bundles)

 - MSVCR90.dll_ (Windows .exe bundles only.
 Normally included with Python_ and often already present on your system.)
 - calibre_ (Optional.
-Only required for automatic conversion to non-HTML formats.
-Support may currently be broken.)
+Only required for automatic conversion to non-HTML formats.)

+Tested successfully on Linux and Windows XP.

 Reporting Bugs
 --------------